2859 N. Meridian St.

-Medical injury attorneys also need to conduct some research of their own.
-Attorneys talk to doctors, property owners, medical boards, and whoever else to collect pertinent evidence.
+Medical malpractice attorneys also need to conduct some research of their own.
+Attorneys talk to doctors, property owners, medical boards, and others to collect pertinent evidence.
 Every document that they collect, or that you provide, is examined thoroughly to strengthen the credibility of your case and to maximize the potential amount of your settlement.

 A vital component of discovery—the process of collecting information throughout a case—is hiring an expert witness.
 Even though your medical malpractice attorney can be instrumental in helping you navigate a field you don’t understand, insight from outside sources can be crucial.

 An expert witness can be a medical professional, property manager, or anyone else who can provide expert knowledge that can bolster the facts of a case.